hirenhk15/risk-models-for-medical-prognosis/README.md

 ├── app.py
 ├── config.py
 ├── Procfile
+├── wsgi.py
 ├── requirements.txt
 └── schema_training.json
 ```

 ## Acknowledgement
 This project is inspired from Coursera: [AI for Medical Prognosis](https://www.coursera.org/learn/ai-for-medical-prognosis/home/welcome) course.
 I have build a real-world implementation of an end-to-end machine learning system upon that idea.
+Also, I would like to thank [Krish Naik](https://www.youtube.com/channel/UCNU_lfiiWBdtULKOw6X0Dig) and [iNeuron](https://ineuron.ai/) team for sharing their knowledge via YouTube videos that helped me to build this project.

 ## Future developments
- - Database integration
+ - Database integration to store predictions for further analytics.
- - Batch prediction
+ - Batch prediction from files of medical records of patients.
- - Auto monitoring of the model
+ - Auto monitoring of the model performance and retrain if required!
+ - SHAP graphs integration to visualize important features contribuiting towards predictions.
+ - Integration of API analytics such as `flask_monitoringdashboard`.
+ - Create CRM module to enable each user to train their own customized risk models using their own data.